EmanuelGabbay/sql-sakila/README.md

 # SQL: Investigating Sakila DVD Rental Database :dvd:

 ## Introduction
-This is my first project on my journey to become a data scientist :eyeglasses: :bar_chart:

 In this project I used my SQL skills (`PostgreSQL`) to gain insigts from the Sakila DVD rental database.

 Based on the data I had, I started from asking questions that I would like to be answered in order to increase company's profits.
 Then, I wrote and executed the queries using the pgAdmin tool.
 Finally, I exported the results to Excel in order to create visualizations that showcase my findings.